function61/holepunch-client/README.md

 What?
 -----

+UPDATE: You might be best served by mesh VPN like Tailscale (or WireGuard), they can even expose subnets.

 This is a standalone binary for creating a semi-persistent (client tries its best to detect errors, use keepalives and do reconnects) SSH reverse tunnel.